skatejs/skatejs/README.md

 ### Global

 If you're still skating old school, we've got you covered.
-Just make sure skate is included on the page and you can access it via `window.skate`.
+Just make sure it's included on the page and you can access it via `window.skate`.

 Docs
 ----